nextcloud/all-in-one/readme.md

 - Two examples for Linux are `--env NEXTCLOUD_MOUNT="/mnt/"` and `--env NEXTCLOUD_MOUNT="/media/"`.
 - On macOS it might be `--env NEXTCLOUD_MOUNT="/Volumes/your_drive/"`
 - For Synology it may be `--env NEXTCLOUD_MOUNT="/volume1/"`.
 - On Windows it might be `--env NEXTCLOUD_MOUNT="/run/desktop/mnt/host/d/your-folder/"`.
 (This path is equivalent to `D:\your-folder` on your Windows host so you need to translate the path accordingly.
 Hint: the path that you enter needs to start with `/run/desktop/mnt/host/`.
-Append to that the exact location on your windows host, e.g. `d/your-folder/` which is equivalent to `D:\your-folder`.)
+Append to that the exact location on your windows host, e.g. `d/your-folder/` which is equivalent to `D:\your-folder`.) ⚠️ **Please note**: This does not work with external drives like USB or network drives and only with internal drives like SATA or NVME drives.

 After using this option, please make sure to apply the correct permissions to the directories that you want to use in Nextcloud.
 E.g. `sudo chown -R 33:0 /mnt/your-drive-mountpoint` and `sudo chmod -R 750 /mnt/your-drive-mountpoint` should make it work on Linux when you have used `--env NEXTCLOUD_MOUNT="/mnt/"`.
 On Windows you could do this e.g. with `docker exec -it nextcloud-aio-nextcloud chown -R 33:0 /run/desktop/mnt/host/d/your-folder/` and `docker exec -it nextcloud-aio-nextcloud chmod -R 750 /run/desktop/mnt/host/d/your-folder/`.